 Project Management (Master of Commerce)

-The Project Management specialisation introduces students to the nine core knowledge areas of the international institute of project management.
+The Project Management specialisation introduces students to the ten core knowledge areas of the international institute of project management.
 The electives (that may be taken from a number of specified disciplines) aim to develop understanding and skills to equip students to take on multi-national projects that cross country and cultural boundaries, as well as develop an in-depth understanding of a specific domain area in which projects are of increasing importance.
-The Project Management specialisation includes an elective Project Management in Practice unit, in which students assess the effectiveness of projects by analysing a variety of real cases.
+The Project Management specialisation includes Project Management in Practice unit, in which students assess the effectiveness of projects by analysing a variety of real cases.

 Requirements for the specialisation